Last updated on January 26th, 2022

-Repetitive Motion Injuries (RMIs) or Repetitive Stress Injuries (RSIs) are serious, debilitating conditions which can seriously hamper the quality of life of the sufferer if they stay undetected and untreated.
+Repetitive Motion Injuries (RMIs) or Repetitive Stress Injuries (RSIs) are serious, debilitating conditions that can seriously hamper the quality of life of the sufferer if they stay undetected and untreated.

 Most people are unaware of the common existence of such conditions, with the majority of people assuming that only those who use computers extensively are at risk of developing RSIs.
 This again is a misconception.
 Repetitive Stress Injury can result from ANY repetitive motion and workers from across all industries who do this type of work are at risk.

 Bernardino Ramazzini, an Italian physician was the first to identify and list more than 20 categories of workers at risk from work-based RSIs.
 Included in his list were musicians and clerks.